PelionIoT/virtual-demo-for-pelion/README.md

 ![Screenshot of demo and browser](images/BrowserScreenShot.png)

 ## Quick start:
-The demo can be run as a docker container without any code changes or compilation.
+The simulator can be run as a docker container without any code changes or compilation.
 Docker needs to be installed on the host machine [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop).
 A docker image has been prepared and uploaded to the docker hub site, the commands below will pull the pelion/virtual-demo image from docker hub and run and instance on your machine

 1. Generate an API key from [Pelion Device management Portal](https://portal.mbedcloud.com/).
 You'll find the API keys in the Access Management section.